MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 Many users find apps on their devices by their icons.
 To help users find your app more easily, choose a recognizable icon, make sure it stands out, and make sure that it adapts to the devices your app is installed on.

-On Windows, your app icon appears in many places such as the taskbar, the Start menu, or the ALT+Tab task switcher.
+On Windows, your app icon appears in many places such as the taskbar, the Start menu, or the `Alt`+`Tab` task switcher.
 Provide multiple image sizes to ensure your app icon is easily recognizable in these places.

 To learn which image size are needed on Windows, see [Icon image sizes](./icon-theme-color.md#icon-image-sizes) in _Define icons and a theme color_.